Application for a Grant

 Co-applicants may be individuals from any of the following:

 If the participant accepts the invitation, the status will change to "Invitation accepted" and the Accept Invitation form will be created.
 You will then be able to view each form.
-Note that participants do not complete SSHRC CVs at the Letter of Intent stage.
+Participants do not complete SSHRC CVs at Stage 1.

 Your application will not be "Verified Successfully" until each participant you invited has successfully completed and verified their invitation.